Inspections

 What happens if the SI’s aren’t done?

-• You won’t be able to schedule a final inspection.
+- You won’t be able to schedule a final inspection.
 You won’t be able to close your permit.
-Permits not closed will eventually (usually takes many years) result in the City revoking and canceling the permit.
+Permits not closed will eventually (albeit many years) results in the City revoking and canceling the permit.

 What SI’s do I need to do?